 Some gardeners recommend using spoiled milk, but that is not necessary.
 Milk particles will spoil anyway under the heat of the sun.
 As for the concentration ratio of milk to water, again, there is no consensus on it.
 The lowest concentration is 1:9 milk to water, and the highest is 40:60.
 You may experiment with it until you find the right one for your plants.

 It is best to use milk spray as a preventative.
 If you are used to seeing mildew in your garden, start spraying the concerned plant before the disease takes hold of it.

 Hydrogen Peroxide spray for powder mildew

-Hydrogen peroxide is a household staple when it comes to cleaning and getting rid of mold.
+Hydrogen peroxide is a household staple for cleaning and getting rid of mold.
 It is also used in the garden to boost plants’ health and treat powdery mildew.
 Diluting one part of 3% hydrogen peroxide in 9 parts of water seems to work well on early infection.
 Apply the solution once every one or two weeks for better control.

 Baking soda spray for powdery mildew

 Baking soda is another home remedy for powdery mildew.
 It is, in fact, the most commonly used.
 Dissolve one teaspoon of soda in one quart of water, then spray thoroughly on the affected plant weekly.

 There are plenty of commercially available fungicides to use on powdery mildew.
 They mostly contain lime sulfur, sulfur, and neem oil.
 For your safety, always read the label carefully before applying.

 Luckily, powdery mildew is a host-specific fungus.
 That means there is a specific mildew type for each plant family.
 For example, the mildew that affects zinnias does affect cucumbers.
 However, a mildew infection weakens susceptible plants and reduces their yield.